mIRC-Scripters/mirckb/docs/source/commands/fclose.rst

 /fclose
 =======

-The **/fclose** command closes a file open that was previously opened via the **/fopen** command.
-This command supports a wildcard pattern for its handle name.
+The **/fclose** command closes a file open that was previously opened via the :doc: `/fopen </commands/fopen>` command.
+This command supports a :doc: `wildcard </intermediate/matching_tools.html#wildcard>` pattern for its handle name.

 Synopsis
 --------